A23Tiernan/A23Tiernan/README.md

-- 👋 Hi, I’m @A23Tiernan and i do infact exist
+- 👋 Hi, I’m @A23Tiernan and i do in fact exist